yuzhimanhua/Awesome-Scientific-Language-Models/README.md

 ## Biology and Medicine
-**Acknowledgment: We referred to Wang et al.'s survey paper [_Pre-trained Language Models in Biomedical Domain: A Systematic Survey_](https://arxiv.org/abs/2110.05006) when writing some parts of this section.**
+**Acknowledgment: We referred to Wang et al.'s survey paper [_Pre-trained Language Models in Biomedical Domain: A Systematic Survey_](https://arxiv.org/abs/2110.05006) and He et al.'s survey paper [_Foundation Model for Advancing Healthcare: Challenges, Opportunities, and Future Directions_](https://arxiv.org/abs/2404.03264) when writing some parts of this section.**

 <h3 id="biology-language">Language</h3>